codeconscious/ccvtac/README.md

       "description": "Remove trailing video IDs"
     },
     {
-      # Use regex groups to match specific substrings that will then
+      # Optionally use regex groups to match specific substrings.
-      # replace numbered placeholders in the replacement patterns!
+      # The matched groups will replace numbered placeholders (of
+      # the format `%<#>s`) in the replacement patterns!
       # (The placeholder numbers must match the regex groups'.)
       "regex": "【(.+)】(.+)",
       "replacePattern": "%<1>s - %<2>s",